How to Become an Immigration Lawyer

 There are several core skills that are required to be an immigration lawyer.
 These include:

 • Communication.
-Immigration lawyers are required to articulate complex laws to clients of diverse backgrounds, make persuasive arguments in courtrooms, and write clearly and effectively when drafting legal paperwork.
+Immigration lawyers are required to articulate complex laws to clients of diverse backgrounds, make persuasive arguments in courtrooms, and write clearly and effectively when drafting legal paperwork–such as Form G-28.

 • Research.
 The immigration landscape is constantly evolving.
 Immigration lawyers must have strong research skills and be aware of the latest developments in laws and policies.